ThousandEyes Integration with Splunk Observability Cloud

 ✅ Measure performance: Capture latency, availability, and performance metrics from your cluster’s perspective

-✅ Troubleshoot issues: Identify whether problems originate from your infrastructure or external dependencies
+✅ Troubleshoot issues: Identify whether problems originate from your infrastructure, network path, or instrumented application services

 Note